 - Warm water, as needed

 - Add yeast to warm water and give it a quick stir.
 (I leave everything in the measuring cup the water’s in.)
 Let sit for 5 minutes so the yeast can bloom (see: bubbles).

 - In the bowl of a stand mixer, add the flour and salt.
 Using the dough hook attachment, stir together the flour and salt.

 - Add the yeast mixture to the flour mixture, being sure to get all the yeast out of the measuring cup – use a little extra water to rinse and pour if needed.

-- Turn the mixture to stir until the dough starts to come together a bit, you don't want flour flying everywhere.
-Increase the speed to low / medium-low and let the mixer do it's thing for 2 to 3 minutes.
+- Turn the mixture to stir until the dough starts to come together a bit, you don’t want flour flying everywhere.
+Increase the speed to low / medium-low and let the mixer do its thing for 2 to 3 minutes.
 If you notice the dough looks dry, more water as needed until the dough starts to stick together.
-(My dough is always dry, maybe it's an AZ thing.
-I end up adding ¼ to ½ cup more warm water to the original dough recipe.)
-In contrast, if the dough gets too wet, add flour 1 tablespoon at a time until it's not as sticky.
+(My dough is always dry, maybe it’s an AZ thing.
+I end up adding 1/4 to 1/2 cup more warm water to the original dough recipe.)
+In contrast, if the dough gets too wet, add flour 1 tablespoon at a time until it’s not as sticky.
 The dough should be in the mixer for about 5 minutes total once you increase the speed.

-- Once the dough has form a ball-ish shape, turn it out onto a clean work surface that's been dusted with flour.
+- Once the dough has formed a ball-ish shape, turn it out onto a clean work surface that’s been dusted with flour.
 Knead the dough by hand for 5 minutes, until the dough is evenly moistened and forms a nice ball.